NormanLo4319/ML-Deployment-Flask-App/README.md

 ## Flask Framework

 Flask is a micro web framwork written in Python.
-It is classified as a mcroframework because it does not require particular tools or libraries.
+It is classified as a microframework because it does not require particular tools or libraries.

-Project Structure:
+Key Elements in the Project Structure:

 1. model.pkl: This contains the machine learning model to make prediction.
 2. app.py: This contains Flask APIs that receives input through API calls, then computes predicted value based on our model and returns it.